-Watch this short video to get a look at how to make a no sew bench seat upholstered top.
+If any of the steps below are confusing, watch this short video to get a look at how to make a no sew bench seat using a staple gun.

-Here’s How to Make a No Sew Bench Seat
+Steps to Make a No Sew Bench Seat Cushion

 Be sure to watch the no sew bench seat upholstery video above to see exactly how I did mine.

 Step One – Cut Your Board